Some say…it’s the single greatest musical instrument ever invented.

 Many of their guitars actually look like cheaper imitations of some of the more high-end brands which we’ll cover later in this post.

-But my own opinions aside…the thousands of positive online reviews are still more than enough reason to consider them a good potential option in this price range…
+Yet the thousands of positive online reviews are still more than enough reason to consider them a good potential option in this price range…

 Especially if you want something that kinda resembles a more expensive guitar that you can’t quite afford yet :).